virginiebjt/ledmatrix-love/README.md

 # ledmatrix-love

-A python 3 script to display SMS on a led matrix panel (I'm using 4 daisy chained MAX7219 devices).
+A python 3 script to display SMS on a led matrix panel with a Raspberry Pi (I'm using 4 daisy chained MAX7219 devices).
 You will need to install the following libraries on your RPI :

 - luma led matrix (https://luma-led-matrix.readthedocs.io/en/latest/install.html)